 The Constitution specifies that three political parties can exist at most.
 These are the Party of Peace, Unity and Development (Kulmiye), the Justice and Development Party (UCID) and Waddani.
 Although the Constitution says that parties can not be based on clans, each of them has ties with specific clans and sub-clans.
 The combinations of clans and sub-clans linked to one party or another can vary over time.

 Within this system, women are marginalized in institutions.
 Some women’s movements are demanding that a minimum quota of seats reserved for women be set in the next parliamentary election.

 President: Muse Bihi Abdi, Kulmiye (since 2017)

-Distribution of seats in the House of Representatives (2005 *).
+Distribution of seats in the House of Representatives (May 2021 election).
 82 members:

 Electoral system: proportional system in 6 electoral constituencies.